- Genesis is working on a new EV platform.

 Am I Ready for an EV?

-- EV ownership works best if you can charge at home (240V outlet) This typically means a 240V home installation, or other places your car is parked for several hours each day.
-Don't expect a regular household outlet (120V) to suffice.
+- EV ownership works best if you can charge (240V) at home or at work This typically means a 240V home installation, but you could also have a similar setup at your office or other places your car is already parked for several hours each day.
+Don't expect a regular household outlet (120V) to suffice unless you've got a plug-in hybrid, in which case overnight charging at home is feasible.

 After the GV60 refresh, all of the brand's upcoming EVs will be built on an all-new platform.
 The new platform might be exclusive to Genesis, too.
 Hyundai has yet to pull the wraps off the Ioniq 9 (the new name given to the Ioniq 7 concept, the original name for its upcoming three-row EV SUV), and that will still be on E-GMP.
 As for Kia, it's waiting to release the EV3, a small EV crossover that's also based on the platform Genesis will no longer use.